Chris Ray Paintings

 On re-discovering paint after a lengthy hiatus, I find myself, once again, 'up to the eyes' in the stuff.

-The ways in which a few carefully (un)considered splattered daubs, once filtered through imagination and mental libraries, can trigger familiarity, carry meaning or even summon up memories and emotion, is a kind of alchemy to me.
+I am fascinated by the serendipitous nature of it and the infinite mark-making possibilities it holds; the idea that a few carefully (un)considered splattered daubs, once filtered through imagination and mental libraries, may trigger recognition, carry meaning or even summon up memories and emotion, is a kind of alchemy to me.

-In working this way I am trying to capture those elusive marks that describe more than perhaps they should.
-All the while I endeavour to avoid the universal shackles of deep-seated facsimile, 'old hatness' and paint-blending death.
+All the while I try to maintain a decent tempo helping to avoid the universal shackles of deep-seated facsimile, 'old hatness' and paint-blending death.

 The goal is to create more visually interesting morsels of goodness and less painted firewood!

-To that end the struggle to find an economy of stroke, deftness of execution and an outcome something a little less ordinary, inevitably, but gloriously, goes on
+To that end the struggle to find an economy of stroke, deftness of execution and an outcome something a little less ordinary, inevitably, but gloriously, goes on…

 'up to the eyes'

-This was something my dear dad used to say to us growing up in the North East
+This was something my dear dad used to say to us growing up in the North East…

 "Am warnin' ye mind, divvent come back up to the eyes in clarts!"